armoniax/amax.cdt/docs/08_troubleshooting.md

 or
 Error 3160009: No wasm file found
 ```
-__Possible solution__: Verify that `abi` and `wasm` files exist in the directory specified in the `cleos set contract` command, and that their names match the directory name.
+__Possible solution__: Verify that `abi` and `wasm` files exist in the directory specified in the `amcli set contract` command, and that their names match the directory name.

 ## Action triggers ram charge which cannot be initiated from a notification.